Tom O'Horgan: Hair

 O'Horgan made his Broadway directorial debut in 1968 with the ground-breaking musical, Hair.
 Based on his growing reputation with Futz! and other off-off-Broadway plays he directed, Hair authors Ragni and Rado sought out O'Horgan to direct the Off-Broadway production of the show when it opened at The Public Theater in the fall of 1967, but O'Horgan was working in Europe at the time and was unable to accept the invitation.
 When the show made the transition uptown to Broadway, O'Horgan was called again and this time he was able to accept.

 Hair underwent a massive overhaul from its downtown version to its Broadway opening in April 1968.
 The Off-Broadway book, already light on plot, was loosened even further, and 13 new songs were added.
 O'Horgan said that "I see [Hair] as a singspiel, a popular opera."
 In rehearsals, he used techniques passed down by Viola Spolin and Paul Sills of improvisational "games" and role playing theories that encouraged freedom and spontaneity.
 Many of these improvisations were incorporated into the Broadway script.
 He prepared actors by having them undress in slow motion, praying to God and Buddha and jostling one another.
 He had them deliver lines while being carried around or doing handstands.
-The Playbill for the 2009 Broadway revival of Hair says O'Horgan and new choreographer Julie Arenal infused the production with a sense of "freedom and spontaneity, introducing an organic, expansive style of staging" that had never been seen before on Broadway.
+The Playbill notice for the 2009 Broadway revival of Hair sayid O'Horgan and new choreographer Julie Arenal infused the production with a sense of "freedom and spontaneity, introducing an organic, expansive style of staging" that had never been seen before on Broadway.
 Also, O'Horgan had used nudity in many of the plays he directed, and he helped integrate the idea into the fabric of the show.
 Some credit him with transforming "a mildly successful off-Broadway musical into a Broadway hit".

 O'Horgan said that the experience gave him the opportunity to help create "a theater form whose demeanor, language, clothing, dance, and even its name accurately reflect a social epoch in full explosion".
 He believed that the actors in Hair, some from "right off the street", made an important contribution to Broadway theater.
 He said that "the kids are talking their own language, they're expressing their real sex attitudes and they're laying it on the line about race and miscegenation.
 The kids on stage are authentic and people sense this."
 Of its wider impact, he contentiously stated that "Hair is an assault on the theatrical dead area: Broadway.
 It's almost an effort to give Broadway mouth-to-mouth resuscitation."